Noobmorty/PatternAnalysis-2025/recognition/2dUnet-s47151388/README.md

-# Segmentation of the HipMRI Study on Prostate Cancer with 2D UNet
+# Segmentation of the HipMRI Study on Prostate Cancer with 2D Improved UNet

 # Overview
-This task implements a 2D UNet convolutional neural network for segmentation of MRI images from the HipMRI study on Prostate Cancer.
+This task implements a lightweight improved 2D UNet designed for segmentation of HipMRI images from the HipMRI study on Prostate Cancer.
+The model keeps a canonical encoder-decoder shape with symmetric skip connections but introduces a few improvements to stabilise training and improve segmentation quality on the medical datasets.

 # UNet architecture

-The model that I implemented for this task is a lightweight 2D UNet designed for medical image segmentation on HipMRI slices.
-The model follows the standard encoder-decoder architecture with skip connections.
+On a high level, the UNet architecture takes in a single-channel MRI slice (grayscale) as input and outputs per-pixel logits for 6 classes (background + 5 tissue labels).
+It has a base feature width of 32 channels and for depth, it has 3 downsampling/ upsampling levels.
+In its final output layer, it has a 1x1 convolution -> multichannel logits.

+# Encoder

-The encoder consists of 4 convolutional blocks, with 2 3x3 convolutions with padding=1,
+Each encoder block consists of two 3x3 convolutions (padding=1), BatchNorm2D after each conv,
-followed by a BatchNorm2d and ReLU activations.
-In between these blocks is a 2x2 max pooling layer with stride 2 downsamples the feature maps, doubling the number of channels.

-The decoder mirrors the encoder but implements upsampling by a 2x2 transposed convolution(stride 2).
-The upsampled feature map is concatenated with the corresponding encoder block output to keep the spatial details.
-They are then refined by a conv block similar to the encoder blocks.

-In the output layer, a 1x1 convolution maps the decoder output to six segmentation classes.
+ReLU activations,
+optional residual/skip inside block,
+2x2 MaxPool between blocks to downsample spatial resolution

+Channel progression (default): 32 -> 64 -> 128 -> 256 (depending on base_channels)

+# Bottleneck

+Two conv layers with batch norm + ReLU (same pattern as encoder). optionally larger channel count to increase representational power.

+# Decoder

+Each decoder consists of transposed convolution (stride=2) to upsample, concatenate the upsampled features with encoder skip features, two 3x3 convs + BatchNorm + ReLU (optionally residual).

+This restores the spatial detail while combining coarse and fine features.

+# Output

+a 1x1 conv to map to num_classes channels.
-During interference, a softmax activation is applied to get per pixel probabilities.
+At inference apply softmax across channel dimensions to get per-class probabilities.

-Design adjustments:
-    Input size: 256x256 grayscale images.
-    Output size: 256x256 segment maps
-    Base feature width: 32 channels
-    Depth: 3 encoder decoder levels instead of 4 to prevent latent space from being too small given the dataset dimensions provided
-    Normalisation: BatchNorm2D applied after each convolution
-    Activation: ReLU

-The architecture retains the core advantages of what a UNet provides while still being lightweight to be able to train on consumer level GPUs.

-The architecture of U-Net can be seen in /recognition/2dUnet-s47151388/U-Net architecture.png
+# Improvements made vs a plain UNet

+This implementation includes several improvements which includes:

+1. Residual connection inside convolutional blocks:
+        This makes optimisation easier for deeper nets and helps gradients flow and stabilises training.

+2. Batch Normalisation:
+        After each convolution to stabilise and speed up convergence.

+3. Dropout (configurable):
+        Small spatial dropout in decoder/bottleneck to reduce overfitting when training data is limited.

+4. Dice loss:
+        Directly optimises the overlap metric used for evaluation.
+The dice loss is implemented to handle class wise dice and average over classes.

+5. Simple, consistent resizing:
+        All slices resized to 256x256 so model get consistent inputs

+6. Lightweight design:
+        Fewer downsampling levels and moderate base_channels (32) to reduce GPU mem and training time.

+# Data processing and augmentation

+Nifti slices were loaded using nibabel.
+Slices may have an extra dimension: handled by indexing [...,0] when needed.
+Image normalisation: (img - mean) / (std + 1e-8)
+Resize to (256, 256) during dataset __getitem__

 # Dependencies